docker-library/docs/influxdb/content.md

       %%IMAGE%%:1.8
 ```

-To upgrade this deployment to 2.x, stop the running container, then run:
+To upgrade this deployment to InfluxDB 2.x, stop the running container, then run:

 ```console
 $ docker run -p 8086:8086 \